3 Must-visit Medici palaces in Florence

 What is the Pitti Palace famous for?

 The Pitti Palace is the most famous of all Medici palaces in Florence because this building is a perfect example of Renaissance architecture.
-Moreover, it is the largest museum complex in Florence.
-It has impressive galleries and museums that house valuable collections of paintings and sculptures of the Medici family.
+Moreover, it is the largest museum complex in the city.
+It has impressive galleries and museums that house valuable collections of paintings and sculptures of the family.

 The Pitti Palace has lavishly decorated rooms in the fashions of different eras.
 The impressive collection of paintings of Italian and European masters completely covers the walls.
 The Palazzo Pitti also houses several important museums with the Medici’s collections.